-Liang Wenbo was suspended from the World Snooker Tour on April 2nd, 2022.
-For relevant the statement click here.
+Liang Wenbo was temporarily suspended from the World Snooker Tour on April 2nd, 2022.
+For the relevant statement click here.

 Ranking titles: One (2016 English Open)